fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 **Type:** fluid.standardOuputTransformFunction

-**Description:** Will return the first entry of the array that does not evaluate to undefined.
+**Description:** Returns the first entry of the array that does not evaluate to undefined.
 The input is required to be of type array.

 **Invertibility:** Not invertible